Mock Trial Competition

 Registering a School Team

-The MTC is open to school-aged students currently enrolled in Year 10, 11 or 12.
+The MTC is open to students enrolled in Year 10, 11 or 12.

-To participate, schools must register their team/s of students (between 8 and 15 students) who take the following roles within a mock trial:
+To participate, schools must register their team/s of students (between 6 and 15 students) who take the following roles:

 • two barristers